An example driven introduction to probabilistic rough paths: Introduction

 \subsection{Contribution}

-Our program towards a complete theory for rough mean-field equations is much too wide to be included in a single paper.
-We hence decided to split the analysis into several steps.
-This paper is the first part of a longer series of forthcoming works on the topic.
-Most of our efforts here are concentrated on the construction of a suitable form of algebraic structure for encoding the underlying iterated integrals.
+The central contribution of our work (not only this paper but also the forthcoming ones) is the exposition of how the theory of regularity structures (applied to rough paths) can be extended to incorporate a Taylor expansion using Lions derivatives and how these microscopic distributional contributions determine the macroscopic dynamics of distribution dependent equations.
+Further, we will demonstrate how this theory is consistent irregardless of whether it is used to understand systems of interacting equations or their mean-field limit.
+Motivated by existing knowledge from rough path theory, we would expect the additional necessary information about a driving signal to take the form of iterated integrals.

-To be consistent with the aforementioned standard results on propagation of chaos for weakly interacting particle systems, the collection of iterated integrals that appear in a rough mean-field setting should correspond to the collection of iterated integrals that appear in a corresponding particle system, where the latter is understood in the rough sense and the number of particles therein tends to infinity.
+To be consistent with the aforementioned standard results on propagation of chaos for weakly interacting particle systems, one would expect the collection of iterated integrals that appear in a rough mean-field setting to correspond to the collection of iterated integrals that appear in a corresponding particle system, where the latter is understood in the rough sense and the number of particles therein tends to infinity.
 In fact, although this picture is indeed sound, it is not sufficiently accurate.
-The first observation in this regard is that the mean-field limit may not retain all the iterated integrals from the particle system and that, accordingly, some of the latter ones may disappear asymptotically because of combinatorial reasons.
-In brief, the mean-field limit provides a macroscopic description of the particle system: in order to show up in the asymptotic formulation, an iterated integral must be repeated sufficiently many times in the particle system.
-In line with this, the second observation is that the notion of repetition must be understood in quite a broad sense.
-Indeed, because of the symmetries that are inherent to a mean-field system, a given iterated integral can be repeated several times just by modifying the indices that decorate its labelling trees by means of a mere permutation of the particles.
-The Connes-Kreimer algebra that is associated to a large but finite system of $n\times d$-dimensional time dependent particles
+The first observation in this regard is that the mean-field limit may not retain all the iterated integrals from the particle system and that accordingly some of the latter ones may disappear asymptotically because of combinatorial reasons.
+To rephrase, several iterated integrals from the particle system may contribute to the distributions of iterated integral in the asymptotic regime.
+In line with this, the second observation is that because of the symmetries that are inherent to the particle system, a given iterated integral can be repeated several times just by modifying, by means of a mere permutation of the particles, the indices that decorate its labelled trees.
+However, it should be clear that those repetitions do not carry any valuable additional information.
+Indeed, the Butcher-Connes-Kreimer algebra that is associated to a large but finite system of $n\times d$-dimensional time dependent particles